How to upsize by 70% without moving house

 Case study: Extended family home, Epsom

 Every young family reaches a point in life when they could do with a bit more living space.
 Moving to a bigger home is one option, but the costs involved in moving often make this prohibitive.
-The good news is that there are many ways in which you can add to the size of your existing home, giving you the extra space you need without having to pay thousands in Stamp Duty or estate agent’s and solicitors’ fees.
+The good news is that there are many ways in which you can learn how to upsize by 70% and add to the room you already have, giving you the extra space you need without having to pay thousands in Stamp Duty or estate agent’s and solicitors’ fees.

 This project in Epsom was a typical 1950s three-bedroom detached house.
 The client wanted to extend to make more living space for their growing family, add a bedroom and transform the exterior appearance from the dated bare brick finish to something more contemporary.

 Additionally, the client won’t have to worry about the stress of moving up as they will already be familiar with the local area.
 Finally, creating extra space within your home allows you to keep some sense of privacy that simply upscaling wouldn’t.

 Our plans began with a 6m single-storey extension at the back of the house, which replaced an existing conservatory to create a spacious kitchen-dining space, with lots of natural light flooding in through sliding glass doors, a generous side window and a roof lantern.

 To create the extra bedroom, we designed a loft conversion with box dormer, which added a 28sq.m master bedroom with en-suite shower room.

 The third part of the plan solved the problem of where to put the stairs up to the loft.
 First we moved the bathroom from its existing position to occupy a new first-floor extension above the front door.
 Then we used the old bathroom space and extended this side of the house above the garage to accommodate the new staircase.The whole exterior was rendered and painted to give a more contemporary look to the whole house.